 Spiritual Communion is a beautiful act that draws us closer to Jesus.
 It increases our devotion to the Blessed Sacrament, which is of great benefit to us now and at the end of our lives.
 It helps us to focus our attention on the Lord and remain connected to Him.
 God loves us more than we could ever know and desires to be intimately united with each one of us.
 Sacramental and Spiritual Communion enable us to reciprocate and enter into that love.

 The Eucharist is a sacrifice of thanksgiving to the Father, a blessing by which the Church expresses her gratitude to God for all his benefits, for all that he has accomplished through creation, redemption, and sanctification.
 Eucharist means first of all “thanksgiving” (Catechism, 1360).

 As we prepare to celebrate Thanksgiving Day in the United States, let us give thanks to God for His presence in our lives and the incredible gift of the Eucharist!

 “There is nothing so great as the Eucharist.
-If God had something more precious, He would have given it to us.” ~ St. John Vianney
+If God had something more precious, He would have given it to us.” ~ St. Jean Vianney